swfiua/blume/doc/about.rst

 There is a version here that tries to work around problems in the current module.

-There are improvements in the automat font sizing and cell padding and some new options available.
+There are improvements in the automatic font sizing and cell padding and some new options available.

-In amongst all this are some changes to the API the module exposes, where people may have written code to work around some limitation.
+In amongst all this are some changes to the API the current module (matplotlib>=3.1) module exposes.

+There is a good chance if you switch your code to use the table here that everything will work just fine, hopefully with some slightly better looking tables.

-So the question remains how best to transition to the new table?
+So the question remains on how best to transition to the new table?

 In particular,

   #. what does the end goal look like and

-  #. do we need an interim fix to existing table?
+  #. do we need an interim fix to existing `matplotlib` table?

 It may be too early to decide, but if there is some sort of working